AnukaFonseka/Product-Management-Dashboard-FE/README.md

 ### Follow these steps:

- - Navigate to the Create User page.
+ - Navigate to the Users page.
- - Fill out the registration form with the desired email and password.
+ - Click the Add User Button and Fill out the registration form with the desired email and password.
  - Submit the form to create the user.
  - Log out from the current session and log in again with the newly created user's credentials.